alelajoseph/Electronic-Dealership-Project-Webstack---Portfolio/README.md

 - Admins can access the admin panel by visiting /admin and log in using admin credentials.
 - Manage orders, update product inventory, and perform other administrative tasks from the admin panel.

-## Contributors
+## AUOTHOR
-- Evance Odhiambo
-- Humphrey Abwao
+- Alela Etenyi Joseph

 ## License
 - This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 - We would like to thank all the contributors and developers of the technologies and libraries used in this project.
-Special thanks to Humphrey Abwao for his collaboration and support throughout the development process. we also appreciate alx for an amazing opportunity to showcase and defend our programme in their platform
+Special thanks to Mentors & Tutors for the support .
+I also appreciate alxSE Program for an amazing opportunity to showcase and defend my programme in their platform